arah00/arah00/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Highly organized and independent.
+Highly organized and independent software developer.
 Able to effectively coordinate tasks to accomplish goals with timeliness and creativity.